augustapop/BingMainPage/README.md

 # BingMainPage

-Requirements: The primary goal of the below tests is to navigate  to BingMainPage and insert a title in the search box and after validate the numbers of items founds
+Requirements: The primary goal of the below tests is to navigate  to BingMainPage, insert a title in the search box and after validate the numbers of items founds

 We will use two methods to do this: